 Morphological method

 In order to facilitate the extraction of grain boundary and grain quantitative information, the gray scale map was converted into a binary map.
 After the binarization, there is a large amount of dotted salt and pepper noise, and the median filter method is used to remove it.
-In order to save the linear boundary and similar linear grain substructure adopts spot clean division, using 8 connected neighborhood pixels model search for "filter" image edge, the edge sealing spots pixel and spot pixel threshold set by the first comparison, proper maintenance, remove spots and reserve the substructure grain internal similar rod.
+In order to save the linear boundary and similar linear grain substructure adopts spot clean division, 8 connected neighborhood pixels model is adopted to search for "filter" image edge. the edge sealing spots pixel and spot pixel threshold set by the first comparison, proper maintenance, remove spots and reserve the substructure grain internal similar rod.
 The structure after noise elimination is like the "track" diagram.
 The "track" diagram still has many breakpoints that need to be fixed.
-This paper adopts the expansive corrosion technique in morphology, that is, the open operation (corrosion before expansion).
-Getting the "opening" diagram.
+This paper adopts the expansive corrosion technique in morphology, that is, the open operation (corrosion before expansion), to get the "opening" diagram.